 The Millennium Challenge Account (MCA) is a new initiative that provides sizable aid grants to a few low-income nations that have been determined, through a competitive process, to have the strongest policy reform records and where new investments are most likely to achieve their intended development results.
 In 2005, the Millennium Challenge Corporation (MCC) approved five-year compacts with Honduras (\$215 million) and Nicaragua (\$175 million), and in 2006 it approved a five-year compact with El Salvador (\$461 million).
 Both Guyana and Paraguay have received threshold assistance from the MCC to help assist the countries become eligible for an MCC compact.
 Other Latin American or Caribbean nations could be eligible to receive assistance in future years.
+As noted below, the Bush Administration suspended \$64 million in MCC funding for Nicaragua in December 2008 because of fraudulent municipal elections.

-- CRS Report RL34299, U.S. Foreign Assistance to Latin America and the Caribbean: FY2006-FY2008, coordinated by Connie Veillette. - CRS Report RL33337, Article 98 Agreements and Sanctions on U.S. Foreign Aid to Latin America, by Clare Ribando Seelke. - CRS Report RL34023, State, Foreign Operations and Related Programs: FY2008 Appropriations, by Connie Veillette, and Susan B. Epstein. - CRS Report RL32427, Millennium Challenge Account, by Curt Tarnoff. - CRS Report RL33491, Restructuring Foreign Aid: The Role of the Director of Foreign Assistance in Transformational Development, by Connie Veillette.
+CRS Report RL34299, U.S. Foreign Assistance to Latin America and the Caribbean: FY2006-FY2008, by (name redacted) et al.

+CRS Report RL34552, State, Foreign Operations, and Related Programs: FY2009 Appropriations, by (name redacted) and (name redacted)

+CRS Report RL34023, State, Foreign Operations, and Related Programs: FY2008 Appropriations, by (name redacted) and (name redacted).

+CRS Report RS22975, Haiti: Post-Hurricane Conditions and Assistance, by (name redacted) and (name redacted).

+CRS Report RL32427, Millennium Challenge Account, by (name redacted).

+CRS Report RL33491, Restructuring U.S. Foreign Aid: The Role of the Director of Foreign Assistance in Transformational Development, by (name redacted).